equipment engineered for aquaculture

 Our Story

-We believe salmon aquaculture farming in Tasmania can be better and we aim to help the industry improve its sustainability with every project we do.
+We believe salmon aquaculture farming in Tasmania can be better and the best way we can help the industry improve is to place sustainable design thinking at the heart of every project we deliver.

 engineering support